 All students who complete the degree will graduate with a Bachelor of Laws (Honours), without any reference to a Class of Honours.
 To be awarded a Bachelor of Laws with Honours: Students who enrolled in the Bachelor of Laws prior to 31 Dec 2014 may apply to undertake the unit Advanced Legal Research Dissertation in their later years in this degree based on the aggregate of points attributed to the top two thirds of units so listed shall then be calculated and a grade point average determined.
 Students will be further assessed on an outline of a proposed thesis topic and availability of a college based or college affiliated supervisor.
 Students will be awarded a Bachelor of Laws with Honours (Class H1, H2A, H2B or H3) based on their aggregate of points and overall mark in Advanced Legal Research Dissertation.
 To be awarded a Bachelor of Laws (Honours) (For students enrolled post 1 January 2015):Students in any Bachelor of Laws course may apply to transfer into any Bachelor of Laws (Honours) course if the selection criteria is met.
-First Year

-First Year

 BLB1101 Australian Legal System in Context 12

 BLB1102 Contracts 1 12

 BLB1114 Legal Research Methods 12

 BLB1115 Torts 12

 LLW1001 Criminal Law 12

 LLW1002 Criminal Investigation, Procedure and Sentencing 12

 LLW1003 Legal Writing and Drafting 12

 LLW1004 Legal Interpretation 12

 Year 2

 BLB2125 Real Property Law 12

 LLW2004 Corporations Law 12

 LLW2005 Constitutional Law 12

 LLW2008 Commercial Law 12

-36 credit point s of Law Elective studies
+36 credit points s of Law Elective studies

-12 credit point s of Non Law Elective studies
+12 credit points s of Non Law Elective studies

 Year 3

 LLW3000 Australian Administrative Law 12

 LLW3008 Equity and Trusts 12

 LLW3009 Lawyers' Ethics and Professional Responsibility 12

 LLW4000 Civil Procedure 12

-24 credit point s of Law Elective studies
+24 credit poin ts of Law Elective studies

-24 credit point s of Non Law Elective studies
+24 credit poin ts of Non Law Elective studies

 Year 4

 LLW4007 Evidence 12

 LLW4008 Internships and Law Practice 12

 LLW4009 Interviewing and Advocacy 12

 LLW5900 Advanced Legal Research Methods 12

 LLW5901 Advanced Legal Research Dissertation 12

-24 credit point s of Law Elective studies
+24 credit poin ts of Law Elective studies

-12 credit point s of Non Law Elective studies
+12 credit poin ts of Non Law Elective studies

 Law Electives

 BLB3129 Intellectual Property Law 12

 BLB3134 Taxation Law 12

 BLB3136 Family Law in Society 12

 BLB4135 Australian Employment Law 12

 BLB4143 Public International Law 12

 BLB4145 Human Rights Law 12

 BLB4146 Wills and the Administration of Estates 12

 LLW2002 International Law Practicum 12

 LLW2009 Indigenous People of Australia and the Law 12

 LLW2010 Privacy and Media Law 12

 LLW3002 Alternative Dispute Resolution 12

-Bachelor of Laws (Honours)/Bachelor of Arts Course Code:LHWA Campus:Footscray Park, City Queen.
+LLW3007 Australian Migration Law 12

+LLW3010 Australia's Visa System 12

-About this course: We understand students' need to determine personal paths in life, creating a degree leading to individual careers.
+About this course:We understand students' need to determine personal paths in life, creating a degree leading to individual careers.
 The Bachelor of Laws (Honours) / Bachelor of Arts offers students the flexibility needed to do this.
 This double degree provides the student with a broad ranging program so that the student can meet the academic and professional requirements in law for admission to legal practice in Australia.
 It also offers graduates the opportunity to develop their skill, knowledge and professional acumen across a range of Arts specialisations, preparing them for careers not only in the legal community, but also in the corporate and community sectors, government and non-government organisations.
 The course provides a focus on both practical and theoretical learning.
 Achieving an Honours degree in law indicates strong academic ability and readiness for Higher degree studies.